-- Part B deductible (applies to annual out-of-pocket limit)
+- Part B deductible (applies to the annual out-of-pocket limit)

-- Part B A Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment.... (do not apply to annual out-of-pocket limit)
+- Part B A Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment.... (do not apply to the annual out-of-pocket limit)

 Plan K Simply Adds Up

 The most significant difference between a Plan K policy and an Advantage plan is your ability to see any physician or specialist you want without restrictions.
-Additionally, Plan K allows you to buy a stand-alone prescription drug plan that meets your needs, not what’s bundled with a Medicare Advantage plan.
+Additionally, Plan K allows you to enroll in a stand-alone prescription drug plan (see here) that meets your needs, not what’s bundled with a Medicare Advantage plan.